logic-lang

 ### Multiple Semantics

-Choose different logical semantics:
+Choose different logical semantics (the default is "Gödel"):

-- **Gödel**: min/max operations (sharp decisions)
+- **Gödel**: min/max operations (sharp/tunable decision boundaries)

-- **Łukasiewicz**: bounded sum operations (smoother)
+- **Łukasiewicz**: bounded sum operations (smoother but easy to saturate)

 - **Product**: multiplication operations (independent probabilities)